 Today, depart from the resort for a hike through America’s northernmost temperate rainforest filled with Sitka spruce, prickly Devil’s Club, and feathery ferns with a surprise along the way.

-Our final dinner is at Jack Sprats, known for its fresh and creative cuisine.
+Our final dinner is at a local favorite restaurant, known for its fresh and creative cuisine.

 Girdwood to Indian Creek / Anchorage

 After a leisurely breakfast, depart for a short bike ride to Indian Creek.
 Then it’s back to Anchorage to say our fond farewells.